Rinke Lab

 2. Home

-Welcome to the Rinke Lab
+Welcome to the Rinke Lab (team eOMICS)

 View from the Solsteinhaus, a mountain hut located in the Nordkette mountain range (Austrian Alps) near Innsbruck, at an altitude of 1,806 meters (5,925 feet).